japhero/ObsidianMain/Areas/school/Math/Power Series.md

 Power series as seen previously are different because because they are a [[Series]] that "builds" a function, this means that I will get a function of $x$ and therefore this will converge or diverge.
 The Interval over which the [[Power Series]] is convergent is called the **Interval of convergence**.
 Half of the distance between the 2 interval points is called the **radius of convergence.**

 ![[Radius and interval of convergence diagram|600]] Typically we use the [[Series#Ratio Test|ratio test]] or the [[Series#Root test|root test]] to find the interval of convergence.
-This is possible because  the ratio and root test give a conditional for their result.
-For example the ratio test is conditioned on its result being convergent when the result (or $L$) is less than 1. $(L<1)$ working from this  result  then gives us the interval of convergence and therefore the ratio.
+This is possible because  the ratio and root test give a conditional as their result.
+For example the ratio test is conditioned on its result being convergent when the result (or $L$) is less than 1 $(L<1)$.
+Working backwards from this relationship then would give the correct **interval of convergence**.